Restless Chipotle

 Storage:

 Cover tightly and store in the refrigerator for 3-4 days.
-Freeze for longer storage.
+Freeze for up to 3 months.

 Tips:

-• You can add the peeled garlic cloves whole when you put the rest of the ingredients in the crockpot.
+• You can add the peeled garlic cloves whole when you put the rest of the ingredients in the slow cooker.
 They'll cook right down.
 Be sure to take the bay leaves out and mash the garlic before serving!

 • Thick, center-cut chops create the best final product.
 Stay away from the really thin ones.